 Open to the public from spring through fall, Governors Island features acres of fields, gardens, and man-made hills to explore.

-The island’s natural features are beautiful on their own but many spots — like Picnic Point — offer great views of Manhattan and the Statue of Liberty as well, perfect for Instagram.
+The island’s natural features are beautiful on their own but many locations — like Picnic Point, one of the top NYC picnic spots — offer great views of Manhattan and the Statue of Liberty as well, perfect for Instagram.

 29. The Guggenheim Museum